bytecodealliance/wasm-micro-runtime/doc/perf_tune.md

 ```

 > [!CAUTION]
-> Using release build of llvm and iwasm will produce "[unknown]" functions in the call graph.
+> Using release builds of llvm and iwasm will produce "[unknown]" functions in the call graph.
 It is not only because
 > of the missing debug information, but also because of removing frame pointers.
 To get the complete result, please
-> use debug build of llvm and iwasm.
+> use debug builds of both llvm and iwasm.
 >
-> Wasm functions will not be affected.
+> Wasm functions names are stored in _the custom name section_.
+Toolchains always generate the custom name section in both debug and release builds.
+However, the custom name section is stripped to pursue smallest size in release build.
+So, if you want to get a understandable result, please search the manual of toolchain to look for a way to keep the custom name section.
+>
+> For example, with EMCC, you can add `-g2`.
+>
+> If not able to get the context of the custom name section, WAMR will use `aot_func#N` to represent the function name. `N` is from 0. `aot_func#0` represents the first *not imported wasm function*.

 ### 7.1 Flamegraph

 [Flamegraph](https://www.brendangregg.com/flamegraphs.html) is a powerful tool to visualize stack traces of profiled software so that the most frequent code-paths can be identified quickly and accurately.
-In order to use it, you need to record call graphs when running `perf record`
+In order to use it, you need to [capture graphs](https://github.com/brendangregg/FlameGraph#1-capture-stacks) when running `perf record`

 ```
 $ perf record -k mono --call-graph=fp --output=perf.data.raw -- iwasm --perf-profile foo.wasm
 ```

 merge the _jit-xxx.dump_ file into the _perf.data.raw_.